Question about 2005 Hyundai Tucson

-Re: clutch pedal is very heavy to push down
+My Hyundai tucsons clutch is very heavy and have to push right down to the floor to engage gear

 If the clutch in your car is hydralic there is no way to adjust that type of clutch.
 That you describe the clutch as being hard to push and that you have to have the clutch "right down on the floor to engage a gear" is an indication that the clutch is worn and needs to be replaced.
 If the clutch in your car is pushed by a cable, the cable might be adjustable and if that is the case you might get a few more months of use from the car, but the fix is still the same, you will need to get a new clutch put in your car.

 Posted on Nov 26, 2008

 a 6ya expert can help you resolve that issue over the phone in a minute or two.

 best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 the service is completely free and covers almost anything you can think of (from cars to computers, handyman, and even drones).

 click here to download the app (for users in the US for now) and get all the help you need.

 Posted on Jan 02, 2017